KOTAGIRILOKESH1/practice/README.md

 Change in README.md from master branch
-Change in README.md from dev-branch
+Changed in README.md from dev-branch